ip999/example-voting-app/README.md

 From within the repo directory `cd example-voting-app`:

-`make enable-apis` to Enable the (compute API) can take a couple of minutes (other APIs may be needed?)
+`make enable-apis` to Enable the (compute & container APIs) can take a couple of minutes

 `make create-cluster` to create the kubernetes cluster on GKE (takes a couple of minutes)